 The License Agreement for AL002 requires us to pay royalty payments of 4% on net sales of products developed from the licensed technology while the AL001 License Agreements require us to pay combined royalty payments of four and one-half percent (4.5%) on net sales of products developed from the licensed technology.
-We have already paid an initial license fee of \$200,000 for AL002 and an initial license fee of \$200,000 for AL001.
-As an additional licensing fee for the license of AL002, the Licensor received 3,601,809 shares of Common Stock.
+We have already paid an initial license fee of \$200,000 for AL002 and an initial license fee of \$200,000 for AL002, the Licensor received 3,601,809 shares of Common Stock.
 As an additional licensing fee for the license of the AL001 technologies, the Licensor received 2,227,923 shares Common Stock.
 Additionally, we are required to pay milestone payments on the due dates to the Licensor for the license of the AL002 technology and for the AL001 technologies.